Meru Betiri National Park: Conservation

 The Meru Betiri Forest area was first appointed as a protected forest by the Dutch Colonial Government in 1931.
 In 1972 the Meru Betiri Protected Forest (500 km2) was appointed as a wildlife sanctuary, prioritized for protecting the habitat of the then endangered Javan tiger.
 In 1982 the sanctuary was expanded to its current extent of 580 km2 including a marine area of 845 ha.
-In 1982 the sanctuary was declared a National Park, which finally has been designated as such in 1997.
+In 1982 the sanctuary was declared a National Park, which finally was designated as such in 1997.